psx-spx/psx-spx.github.io/docs/cdromdrive.md

 content of the files in text or hex editors without problems).<br/>

 #### PSX.EXE
-Aside from SYSTEM.CNF, the Kernel seems to be also checking for a file named PSX.EXE, purpose is unknown, maybe this is the default executable name when SYSTEM.CNF is not found?<br/>
+Some games do not have a SYSTEM.CNF file, in which case the kernel will fallback on loading a file named PSX.EXE.

 ##   CDROM Protection - SCEx Strings